ellipsephp/dispatcher/README.md

 $response = $dispatcher->dispatch($request);
 ```

-Please also note `Dispatcher` class implements Psr-15 `MiddlewareInterface`
+Please also note `Dispatcher` class implements Psr-15 `MiddlewareInterface` as
-so instances of `Dispatcher` can be pushed into another instance of
+well so instances of `Dispatcher` can be pushed into another instance of
 `Dispatcher`, or into any other Psr-15 middleware dispatcher.

 ```php